NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_development/feature_annotator.rst

     mkdir -pv $MY_PKG_DIR/$MY_PKG_NAME/plugins/yaml/feature_annotators
     cd $MY_PKG_DIR/$MY_PKG_NAME/plugins/yaml/feature_annotators
-    cp $GEOIPS_PACKAGES_DIR/geoips/geoips/plugins/yaml/feature_annotators/default.yaml tutorial.yaml

-Once you have your ``tutorial.yaml`` feature annotator in that directory, we can change it to our own specifications.
+Create a file called ``tutorial.yaml`` in that directory, which we'll update with our own specifications.
 Here is an example of a new Feature Annotator:

 .. code-block:: yaml